SpiNNakerManchester/spio/designs/dvs_on_hssl/README.md

 Authors
 -------

-The design in this repository is largely the work of:
+The designs in this repository are largely the work of:

-* Luis A. Plana (The University of Manchester)
+* Luis A. Plana (Advanced Processor Technologies Group, The University of Manchester)

+With the collaboration of:

+* Simon Davidson (Advanced Processor Technologies Group, The University of Manchester)
+* Jens E. Pedersen (Neurorobotics Group, KTH Royal Institute of Technology)
+* Oliver Rhodes (Advanced Processor Technologies Group, The University of Manchester)
+* Juan Pablo Romero Bermúdez (Neurorobotics Group, KTH Royal Institute of Technology)
+* Andrew Rowley (Advanced Processor Technologies Group, The University of Manchester)

+* Jörg Conradt (Neurorobotics Group, KTH Royal Institute of Technology)
+* Steve Furber (Advanced Processor Technologies Group, The University of Manchester)

 Acknowledgments
 ---------------